 Sarah dreamed about saving lives as a doctor ever since she was a little girl.
 So when she learned that paying for medical school meant going into debt, she initially wasn’t too concerned.
 By the time she graduated, though, she had more than $300,000 in medical school loans.
-It’s a staggering amount of loans that she is still struggling to pay off eight years later.
+While such figures are staggering, we have tips for how to pay for medical school and find financial freedom.

 How paying for medical school can lead to debt

 When medical students graduate, a degree isn’t the only thing they bring home.
 The median debt of a new medical school graduate is $200,000, according to the Association of American Medical Colleges (AAMC).
 Eighteen percent of graduates are like Sarah, owing $300,000 or more.